carmenchapa/carmenchapa.github.io/README.md

 ## Front-end and Javascript developer.

-My site is under construction.
+This site is under construction.

+Checkout my digital product studio:

+maieustudio.com

 Please don't hesitate in get in touch: